 The primary side effect of using heroin is a euphoric, pleasant, or happy feeling.
 However, there are many other symptoms of heroin intoxication that can help describe what heroin feels like.
 Common side effects of heroin include:

-- Nausea
+- Nausea or vomiting

 - Constipation